 This is the home page of

-Tinus (Martinus Petrus Johannes) Pulles is an experienced Dutch environmental scientist and consultant, mainly active in the field of emissions of greenhouse gases and air pollutants.
-He retired in May 2013 from TNO.
+Tinus (Martinus Petrus Johannes) Pulles retired as an experienced Dutch environmental scientist and consultant, mainly active in the field of emissions of greenhouse gases and air pollutants in May 2013 from TNO.

 I was born on April 9th 1948 in Waalwijk, the Netherlands, where my father owned a bakery, originally founded by my grandfather in the 1920s.
 I attended primary school in Waalwijk and secondary school ("Gymnasium B") in Sint Michielsgestel and Waalwijk.